La bella y las bestias

 La bella y las bestias is a Spanish-language television series that follows the life of Isabela León, a beautiful and hard-working woman who returns to Mexico with a goal: to find those responsible who murdered her parents years ago.
-It is produced by W Studios y Lemons Films for Univision and Televisa and premiered on 12 June 2018, concluding on 10 September 2018.
+It is produced by W Studios and Lemons Films for Univision and Televisa and premiered on 12 June 2018, concluding on 10 September 2018.
 It is an original series created and developed by Juan Camilo Ferrand that consists of eighty episodes.
 It stars Esmeralda Pimentel and Osvaldo Benavides.

 Plot

 The series revolves around Isabela León (Esmeralda Pimentel), a beautiful young girl whose parents were murdered by a group of white-collar criminals when she was a minor.
 After reaching the age of majority, Isabela, with great resentment, decides to take charge of her situation and face the murderers of her parents, whom she calls Bestias, members of high society, who hide their crimes under facades of legal businesses or activities.
 In the company of her great fighting companions, Mike (Jorge Alberti) and Penélope (Cassandra Sánchez Navarro), Isabela returns from Los Angeles to Mexico to hunt, one by one, the Bestias that do not stop enjoying the honeys of impunity.